 I remember back to when I was a student, and it’s not the material I remember, but about the relationships I had with the teachers.
 My favorites were the ones that were kind, and funny, and gentle and who cared about me as a person.
 And those were the classes I cared about.

 The arrogant, bad-communicators, and those with no social skills?
 Well, it didn’t matter how good their presentation was, or how relevant their material was…I just didn’t care and only wanted to make it through with a good grade.

 Think about your own school days.
 Isn’t it much the same for you?

 Hiding Behind Technology?

 (Going old school, ESL teaching style?
-Check out: ESL Speaking Games, Activities and Resources)
+Check out these fun, interactive ESL games and activities to get your students talking to each other: ESL Speaking Games, Activities and Resources)

 Technology in the Classroom: It’s Complicated